-Please note that Norfolk County Council has written a separate mineral safeguarding guidance note covering silica sand, which should be referred to for planning applications located within the MSA/MCA for silica sand.
+Please note that Norfolk County Council has written a separate mineral safeguarding guidance note covering aggregate minerals, which should be referred to for planning applications located within the MSA/MCA for sand & gravel and carstone.

 If you would need this document in large print, audio, braille, an alternative format or a different language please contact Norfolk County Council on 0344 800 8020 or 0344 8008011 (textphone) and we will do our best to help.